 The minimum buffer size requested is never less than 16 MB or greater than 256 MB.
 An exception is raised on an initial call to AddToBatch and where the computed buffer size is greater than 256 MB.
+If the row limit is set to maxim then the maximum allowable buffer size is allocated.

-6.8.3 The Batch Completion Interface
+6.10.3 The Batch Completion Interface

-After the batch query has been executed, the performance statistics (see 6.10) can be accessed to see how many updates/inserts have been performed.
+After the batch query has been executed, the performance statistics (see 6.12) can be accessed to see how many updates/inserts have been performed.
 However, if an error occurred mid-way through processing a batch then you need to be able to find out on which update the failure occurred.